 When selecting your sideboard it’s important to consider the amount of storage you’ll be needing, and where you’ll need it.

-If you have a spacious dining room or area, then stash your sideboard against a wall that’s close to the table.
-By positioning your item a comfortable distance from the centerpiece you’ll be sure to get the most function out of your investment.
+If you have a spacious dining room or area, then stash your sideboard against a wall that’s close to the table. storage By positioning your item a comfortable distance from the centerpiece you’ll be sure to get the most function out of your investment.
 With a whole room for dining, you can find yourself a larger piece of furniture that makes more of a visual statement.
+You can also check this ultimate guide for the best storage ideas.

 Will your sideboard be furnishing your kitchen instead?
+There are so many Interior design ideas available to make it batter kitchen.
 Opt for a more organic shape and material, such as a worn timber.
 This will establish a relaxed and earthy feel for your dining experiences.
 Although your kitchen is most likely already stocked with plenty of storage cabinets and shelves, you can still make the most out of your sideboard by storing the items that you use most often for dining.
 Place your pasta and cereal bowls away with serving spoons and pouring jugs to unlock its full potential.

 Wherever your sideboard may be living, don’t forget the extra storage space on the surface.
 Position frames, lamps or other dining accessories for maximum organizational potential.